 Medical coding and billing.
 Sounds simple, right?
 Well, with thousands and thousands of codes – each tailored to fit multiple diagnoses, symptoms, treatments, and medications, medical billing and coding can quickly become far from easy.
-However, one of the major draws to this career path is the lighter education requirements compared to other careers in medicine and the flexibility of both schedule and work environment that many medical billers and coders enjoy.
+However, one of the major draws to this career path is the lighter education requirements compared to other medical careers and the flexibility of both schedule and work environment that many medical billers and coders enjoy.

 Business Process Outsourcing Industry has taken many shapes, offering exciting career options for medical and Science graduates in Medical Coding.
-It has already emerged as one of the attractive and successful careers, and there is an apparent deficit of right talent in the sector.
+It has already emerged as one of the most attractive and successful careers, and there is an apparent deficit of the right talent in the sector.

 There are many opportunities available for certified medical coders in India as there are many Healthcare BPOs in this activity.

 First things first – don’t make the mistake of thinking that medical billing and coding are the same things.
 In fact, medical billing is a subspecialty of medical coding.
 So, a medical biller will prepare reimbursement requests for medical care providers and facilities to ensure that insurance companies pay them back for services.
 While this might seem as simple as sending the insurance company a bill, it’s not – hence the need for coding specialists.